BentBr/rusty_dev_tool/README.md

 - Adding docker build alias for local Dockerfile (to only build the image)
 - Adding arguments for certain commands (such as chown)
 - Removing the command list hashmap (as it doubles the registry).
 Add command descriptions to Executors
+- fix self-update if release is not built but tag published... -> leads to empty binary file

 ##
 ##